DarkPhoenix56/TCB-Bot/README.md

 <h2>Privacy Policy</h2>
 <h3>What data do we store?</h3>
-<p>We do not collect or store any kind of data or other Credentials.</p>
+<p>We do not collect or store any kind of data or other Credentials.
+Your messages are read by bot to help with moderation but they aren't stored.</p>

 <h3>
   What Permissions the bot asks for?</h3>